 In 1947, the Doc Mieu base used to be the base of the French colonialists to set up a military fort, so this place is also known as Ba Doc fort.
 Besides, it was also an important point base of the Mc Namara line.

 Here, the enemy has built a system of vaulted tunnels fixed with concrete and artillery positions underground.
-The surounding area of the base is a barbed wire fence capable of reporting enemies.
+The surrounding area of the base is a barbed wire fence capable of reporting enemies.

 Hien Luong Bridge – Ben Hai River